A model is a way of seeing-observing, describing, studying, and

 forwarding gossip, and withholding certain kinds of thoughts.
 The

-implied agreement being, to be open, honest, and spontaneous; it
+implied agreement being, to be better-than and getting-ahead-at-the-expense-of-others.

 The adversarial communication model is

 easily identified when dealing with the legal system because it's

 concerned with right-wrong, fault-finding, and blame.